lalithmanokar/cloud-sf-extension-cap-sample/README.md

    10. In `Review and Run` tab - click on `Run now`

  6. Configuring the event flow.
 This step ensures that when the event is triggered, the integration created in the above step is run.
    1. Search for `Intelligent Service Center` in the demo instance search bar and Open it.
    2. Select `Employment Termination` event.
 There are many more events available, in our scenario,
    3. Add integration for the existing flow:
       - Click on `Integration` under `Activities`. (on the right-hand side corner)
-      - Select the integration created in the previous step. click on `Add integration`.
+      - Select the Integration created in the previous step.
+Click on `Add integration`.
       - Change the 'Timing' of the Integration to 'When the event is published' and save the flow (`Actions > Save Flow`).

 ## Demo Script